 Jingyu Wang performed the simulations and conducted the analyses.
 Jiwen Fan and Robert A. Houze Jr developed the idea of this research.
-Kai Zhang developed the model code and Po-Lun Ma implemented the radar simulator.
+Kai Zhang helped on the model configuration and Po-Lun Ma implemented the radar simulator.
 Guang J. Zhang provided feedback and helped shape the research.
 All authors discussed the results and contributed to the final manuscript.